prajyotkalekar/Weather_Forecast_Application/README.md

 - JavaScript: Implements the dynamic functionality of the currency converter, handling user input, and making API calls.

-- Exchange Rate API: Utilizes a reliable exchange rate API to fetch live currency conversion rates for INR, USD, and EUR.
+- Weather API: Utilizes a reliable weather API to fetch live weather data for various locations.
 <br><br>

 <h2>Demo:</h2>

-- Explore the functionality of the currency converter with our <a href="https://prajyotkalekar.github.io/Weather_Forecast_Application/" target="_blank">Live Demo</a>.
-Try different currency conversions and see the results in real-time.
+- Explore the functionality of the Weather Forecast Project with our <a href="https://prajyotkalekar.github.io/Weather_Forecast_Application/" target="_blank">Live Demo</a>.
+Enter different locations and see real-time weather updates.
+Experience the sleek user interface and intuitive design firsthand.
 <br><br>

 <h2>Screenshots:</h2>